 All the necessary real estate acquisitions were completed along with the plans and specifications for the contract.
 The contract to initiate and complete initial construction was then awarded in Sep 14.
 Pumping of sand began on 12 Nov 14 & was completed on 22 Dec 14.
 354kcy of sand was placed.
-Outfalls & access construction will continue through March 2015.
-Sandy funds (PL 113-2) totaling \$12.6M have been rec'd to complete initial construction at 100% Federal.
-Based on PL 113-2 this project requires the non-Federal sponsor will be required to reimbursed 35% (~\$4.4M) of the initial construction costs.
+Outfalls & access construction were completed in May 2015.
+Sandy funds (PL 113-2) totaling \$11.6M were used to complete initial construction at 100% Federal.
+Based on PL 113-2 this project requires the non-Federal sponsor to reimbursed 35% (~\$4.0M) of the initial construction costs.
+First annual payment of \$236K has been rec'd.